iron-fish/website/docs/whitepaper/4_mining.md

 Where <em>s</em> is the initial supply of the genesis block of 42 million coins, <em>k</em> is the decay factor of -.05, and <em>x</em> is the year after mainnet launch (starting from 0).

-The Iron Fish “year” in block count is 525,600 blocks to one calendar year (assuming 60 second block times).
+The Iron Fish “year” in block count is 525,600 blocks to one calendar year (assuming 60-second block times).
 We use the above formula to calculate the block reward using the Iron Fish "year", rounded to the nearest .125 of a coin:

 $$blockReward = mRound(\frac{\frac s 4 \cdotp e^{k \cdotp floor(x)}} {525,600}, 0.125)$$

-Therefore the block reward and total supply for the first few years after launch would be:
+Therefore, the block reward and total supply for the first few years after launch would be:

 | Years after launch | Block reward (60s block times) | Total supply  |
 | ------------------ | :----------------------------: | :-----------: |